Skrill Wallet

 },

-"signature": "QHS5h1BVZqHS39wlzC0pfgSZZAhZVA6ZLDnyP1JAWHM0irFE/Lt3dMTizyQsossGDUVMAQ=="
+"signature": "QHS5h1BVZqHS39wlzC0pfgSZMTizyQsossGDUVMAQ=="

 }

-Figure: Example of declined COF purchase registration
+Figure: Example of callback data indicating that the COF purchase registration has been declined

 {